EvoEMD: cosmic evolution with an early matter-dominated era: Structure of EvoEMD

 \subsubsection{Derived Parameters}

 In general, besides free parameters, we will have derived parameters.
 Users need to define such parameter through a class derived from \cppin{Parameter_Base}.
 Users are required to define the default constructor, and \cppin{void Update_Value(REAL input)} member function.
-However, users can extend the functionality by defining any other member functions.
+However, the functionality can be extended by defining any other member functions.

-When defining the constructor, one has to define the name for the parameter and also indicates the free parameters it depends on.
+When defining the constructor, one has to define the name for the parameter and also indicate the free parameters it depends on.
 In \cppin{void Update_Value(REAL input)}, users are free to do anything to compute the value of the parameter, and store the result to variable \cppin{value}.
-Following is an example that defines the width of a particle which depends on its mass and the coupling: \begin{cpp} // This parameter is given a name of ``GammaN1'' which will be used to retrieve this parameter param_GammaN1::param_GammaN1() : Parameter_Base("GammaN1") { // GammaN1 is the name for this parameter Parameter_Base* ptr_mn1 = RETRIEVE_PARAMETER(MN1); Parameter_Base* ptr_lam = RETRIEVE_PARAMETER(Lam);

-// This function is used to register // that current parameter depends on those two parameters Register_Dependencies(pt_mn1,ptr_lam); } void param_GammaN1::Update_Value(REAL input) { // The input can be ignored for derived parameters
+An example of how to register derived parameters is given in the file {\cppin{Parameters.cpp}} of the leptogenesis model described in \autoref{sec:Appendix_LG}, which defines the parameter class \cppin{param_GammaN1}.
+The definition of a parameter class should not be confused with the definition of the parameter itself.
+To define/declare the parameter itself, one needs to register the derived parameter in the model header file using the class name: \begin{cpp} REGISTER_PARAMETER(param_GammaN1); // REGISTER_PARAMETER(className) Parameter_Base *ptr = RETRIEVE_PARAMETER(GammaN1) // Obtain the parameter using its name (GammaN1) \end{cpp}